pandaninjas/keyoxide-web-mirror/guides/gitlab.md

 ## Post a GitLab proof message

-Log in to [gitlab.com](https://gitlab.com) or some other GitLab instance and click on **New project**.
+Log in to [gitlab.com](https://gitlab.com) or any other GitLab instance and click on **New project**.

-Set the project name to anything you want.
+Set the project name to a name of your choosing.

 Set the project slug to **gitlab_proof**.